Disseminating your Research

 When you've conducted research, how can you share your findings?

 Some research opportunities lead up to specific dissemination mechanisms.
-For example, LSE Change Makers concludes with a conference, and LSE GROUPS papers are published online.
+For example, LSE Change Makers reports and LSE GROUPS papers are published online.
 If you’ve been a research intern, your work may contribute to a publication (usually by the academic project lead) and there may be the opportunity to co-present at an academic conference.

 However, what if you've been working on an original project, or a final year dissertation, and want to share your work more widely?
 What venues and support are available?
 Below are some established routes, and some key considerations.